 The recent publication of the landmark ATTRACT trial has offered important data on the treatment of acute deep vein thrombosis (DVT).
 Anthony Comerota, MD, is one of the authors of the paper, and he joined us to explain the findings of the trial and takeaways for clinical practice.
-Dr. Comerota is a vascular surgeon who will be the Medical Director, Eastern Region, at Inova Cardiovascular Institute, and he will be speaking about the ATTRACT trial on Wednesday, February 7 at the International Symposium on Endovascular Therapy (ISET).
+Dr. Comerota is a vascular surgeon who will be the Medical Director, Eastern Region, at Inova Cardiovascular Institute, and he spoke about the ATTRACT trial on Wednesday, February 7 at the International Symposium on Endovascular Therapy (ISET).

 Tell me about what the ATTRACT trial was designed to study.